 - 1. From the Configuration category, select Operation Settings. - 2.
-On the Identity Checks tab, set the following: - Applicants Re-Approve for Card Renewal set to Yes to require re-enrollment for card renewals, or No to allow renewals without re-enrollment. - Applicants Re-Enroll for Card Replacement set to Yes to require re-enrollment for card replacements, or No to allow replacements without re-enrollment.
+On the Identity Checks tab, set the following:

+- ◆ Applicants Re-Enroll for Card Replacement set to Yes to require re-enrollment for card replacements, or No to allow replacements without re-enrollment.